IB - International Baccalaureate (Etelä-Tapiolan lukio)

 Email addresses are in the form firstname.surname@opetus.espoo.fi

-Aissaoui Alex (AAi ), IB history
+Aissaoui Alex (AAi ), pre-DP History

 Crawford David (DCr), IB Coordinator, History, Extended Essay Supervisor

-Hänninen Jyrki (JHä), Physics
+Hänninen Jyrki (JHä), pre-DP Physics

 Koponen Ruut (RKo), Librarian, Extended Essay advisor